danahinds/castutors.orf/GUIDE.md

 To deploy to you own server follow the steps below.

-* [Click this link to Generate/Clone](https://github.com/shawn-sandy/fp-pages/generate) the [FirstPage](https://github.com/shawn-sandy/fp-pages) repository from github.
+* [Click here to Generate/Clone](https://github.com/shawn-sandy/fp-pages/generate) a copy of the Github repository template to your own Github repo.
+* Copy the cloned repo to your desktop `git clone your-repo-url`
-* Open the cloned repo and install the npm packages by running `npm i`
+* Open the cloned repo in a terminal and run install the npm packages by running `npm i`
 * Once this is completed run `npm start` this will launch a local instance of the FP-Pages in the default browser
 * Open your the local repo in VSCODE/IDE and start [editing](#creating-pages)
 * Run `npm build` to output a production ready site in the `/www` folder